χαῖρετε μαθηταί

 • This is the case in the future, because the Contract Vowel meets the Tense Formative σ

-• The accent will always be over the lengthened Contract Vowel
+• The accent will always be over the lengthened Contract Vowel, following the rules of accent

 • This is not restricted to the Future, but the Future is an example of this rule applied